 We woke up to pristine skies and decided to climb the ridge to the south of Olmsted Point, a famous overlook on the Tioga Road with fabulous views southeast to Cloud's Rest and Half Dome and east to Tenaya Lake and its glaciated domes.
 I had done a pastel painting in the 1980s of this pine-studded ridge and had often wondered what it was like up there.

 I decided to name a tree in his honor and immediately spotted this stately twin-trunked lightning-struck Western White Pine.
 It is a beautiful tree with views of Tenaya Canyon and the Cloud's Rest-Half Dome spur and of sapphire-blue Tenaya Lake.
-We honored our friend Bob, who we worked with at California State Parks for many years, with a brief ceremony.
+We honored our friend Bob, who we worked with as park planners for many years, with a brief ceremony.
 Over the years Yosemite has become not only a personal refuge of beauty and inspiration but also a repository of my memories of friends and family who have passed on before me.
 Yosemite is a landscape of the soul.

 |John and the Pyrocumulus (perhaps 30-40,000 feet high)|